zhenkewu/zhenkewu.github.io/news/_posts/2025-12-12-xingran-enar.md

   - students
 ---

 Congrats to [Xingran Chen](/team/xingran-chen) for winning one of the highly competitive [ENAR Distinguished Student Paper awards](https://www.enar.org/meetings/StudentPaperAwards/index.cfm).
-This is the work: https://arxiv.org/abs/2508.15162
+[This](https://arxiv.org/abs/2508.15162) is the work.